jefp/aws-control-tower-aggregator-notifier/README.md

 ##   **In the Master Account**

-1. Launch the CloudFormation Stack in the region where you have deployed the the [Customizations for AWS Control Tower Solution] (https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) using the template role-master.yml
+1. Launch the CloudFormation Stack in the region where you have deployed the [Customizations for AWS Control Tower Solution](https://aws.amazon.com/solutions/implementations/customizations-for-aws-control-tower/) using the template cf-master.yml

 *You can name the CF as: ControlTowerCustomizationsConfigNotificationMaster*